0x80/nextjs-esm-example-2021/README.md

 An example of a modern Next.js project configuration.

-This was originally based on https://github.com/curran/nextjs-esm-example.
-I have stripped the ESM and Lerna dependencies in favor of Yarn workspaces and modern versions of Node with built-in ESM support, and then converted things to Typescript.
+This example uses Yarn workspaces because that is what I'm familiar withM, but NPM also has workspaces nowadays and I would assume they are compatible.

-This example uses Yarn workspaces because that's what I'm familiar with.
-NPM also has workspaces nowadays which should work very similarly, so I'm sure you can make it work with NPM instead of Yarn.
+## Javascript Only

 For the stubborn who still like writing their code in plain Javascript, you can check out the `topic/js-only` branch to see a working example before I've